ReticentJohn/Amaroq/FAQ.md

 ### Push notifications aren't working for me, what's wrong?
 Sometimes Amaroq's notification servers belch, and miss a registration or two.
 Don't panic!
 Just force-quit your app and restart it.
 This should re-register you.
 If notifications continue to not work, make sure you have background refreshing enabled, as the notifications are actually created locally in the background.
 If you then *still* have issues, I'm afraid there's something wrong with your instance's ability to open websocket connections.
 Contact your admin and have them make sure their stream API is functional.

+### Does Amaroq's notification server see any of the content that it pushes for notifications?
+No. Amaroq's push notifications are actually silent, and they don't contain anything other than a message telling the app that content is available.
+The notification you see is created locally in the background based on that silent notification.

 ### Where's the multi-instance support?
 Soon™